-$^{259}\!Anderson~v.~Hannaford~Brothers~Co.,~659~F.3d~151,~159~(1st~Cir.$
+285Anderson v.
+Hannaford Brothers Co., 659 F.3d 151, 159 (1st Cir.
+2011).

-On remand, the lower court denied plaintiffs' motion for class certification, finding that common questions of law and fact did not predominate.

-In Dittman v.
-UPMC,262 the Pennsylvania Supreme Court held that employers owe employees a duty to exercise reasonable care to protect them against an unreasonable risk of harm in collecting and storing employees' data on computer systems, in a suit arising out of the theft of employee data (including names, birth dates, social security numbers, tax information, addresses, salaries, and bank information) from the University of Pittsburgh Medical Center's computer system, which resulted in third parties filing fraudulent tax returns in plaintiffs' names, causing them actual damage.
+result of an allegedly unlawful act.286 On remand, the lower court denied plaintiffs' motion for class certification, finding that common questions of law and fact did not predominate.287 In Dittman v.
+UPMC,288 the Pennsylvania Supreme Court held that employers owe employees a duty to exercise reasonable care to protect them against an unreasonable risk of harm in collecting and storing employees' data on computer systems, in a suit arising out of the theft of employee data (including names, birth dates, social security numbers, tax information, addresses, salaries, and bank information) from the University of Pittsburgh Medical Center's computer system, which resulted in third parties filing fraudulent tax returns in plaintiffs' names, causing them actual damage.
 The court also held that the economic loss doctrine did not bar plaintiffs' negligence claim because purely pecuniary damages are recoverable for negligence under Pennsylvania law where a plaintiff can establish breach of a common law duty, independent of any duty assumed by contract.
 In holding that plaintiffs stated a claim and finding a legal duty in Dittman, the Pennsylvania Supreme Court emphasized that UPMC required its employees to provide sensitive personal information as a condition of employment but then failed to employ adequate safety measures, such as "proper encryption, adequate firewalls, and an adequate authentication protocol" in making this data available on a computer accessible over the Internet.

-In contrast to Hanaford Brothers and Dittman, in Irwin v.
-Jimmy John's Franchise LLC, a district court in Arizona held that a restaurant operator did not have a duty to safeguard customer's personal information under either Illinois or Arizona law.
+In contrast to Hannaford Brothers and Dittman, in Irwin v.
+Jimmy John's Franchise LLC,289 a district court in Arizona held that a restaurant operator did not have a duty to safeguard customer's personal information under either Illinois or Arizona law.
 Likewise, in McConnell v.
-Georgia

-&lt;sup>260Anderson v.
+Georgia Department of Labor,290 an appellate court in Georgia held that there was no general duty of care to safeguard personal 27-290 286Anderson v.
 Hannaford Brothers Co., 659 F.3d 151, 160 (1st Cir.
 2011), citing McKinnon v.
 Honeywell Int'l, Inc., 977 A.2d 420, 427 (Me.
 2009).

-&lt;sup>261See In re Hannaford Bros.
+287See In re Hannaford Bros.
 Co.
 Customer Data Security Breach Litigation, 293 F.R.D.
 21 (D. Me.
 2013).
+288Dittman v.
+UPMC, 196 A.3d 1036 (Pa.
+2018).